HCL-TECH-SOFTWARE/SecurityAnnotationsDemoApp/README.md

 # Prerequisites

-- A local installation of IBM Security AppScan Source.
+- A local installation of AppScan Source.
 (Version 9.0.3)
 - The lastest version of Gradle installed (Gradle 2.13)
 - You will need to set up a system variable known as "SECANNOTATIONS" in order to run the gradle build script properly.